rust-lang/book/src/ch17-02-concurrency-with-async.md

    |        ^^^^^^ required by this bound in `JoinAll`
 ```

 That is a *lot* to digest, so let’s pull it apart.
-The first part of the message
+The first part of the
-tell us that the first async block (`src/main.rs:8:23: 20:10`) does not
+message tell us that the first async block (`src/main.rs:8:23: 20:10`)
-implement the `Unpin` trait, and suggests using `pin!` or `Box::pin` to resolve
+does not implement the `Unpin` trait, and suggests using `pin!` or
-it.
-The rest of the message tells us *why* that is required: the `JoinAll`
+`Box::pin` to resolve it.
+The rest of the message tells us *why* that is
-struct is generic over a `Future`, and `Future` itself requires the `Unpin`
+required: the `JoinAll` struct, which is itself a `Future`, is also
-trait.
+generic over a `Future`, and `Future` itself requires the `Unpin` trait.

 `Unpin` is a marker trait, like `Send` and `Sync`, which we saw in Chapter 16.
 Recall that marker traits have no functionality of their own.
 They exist only to